 - 4. At its 25th session, the Revision Committee deleted the qualification criteria for assessing entities from ATMF, because these criteria are now contained in relevant UTPs.
 The 'relevant UTP' referred to in § 3 c) should be understood as a reference to the UTPs GEN-D and GEN-E. With reference to § 4, a competent authority that does not transfer competences to an assessing entity, must meet the requirements applicable for assessing entities in order to safeguard the independence of the assessment from the entities listed in § 2 a) e). - 5. § 2 will allow a Contracting State to appoint "suitable bodies" residing in the State.
 They may carry out tasks equivalent to the EC Notified Bodies.
-Article 6 § 1 will ensure that the approving authority of all Contracting States and other "suitable bodies" accept assessments of compliance with the UTPs that have been carried out by a "suitable body". § 3 contains detailed conditions for bodies recognised as suitable taken from provisions that apply in the EU, particularly as regards their organisation, workforce, working methods, abilities, independence and discretion. - 6. § 5 requires that the Secretary General be notified of the bodies responsible for assessments, certifications and approvals and that he must publish this information in a list which must be kept up to date. - 7. § 6 requires that the Contracting States monitor continually the bodies referred to in § 2.
+Article 6 § 1 will ensure that the approving authority of all Contracting States and other "suitable bodies" accept assessments of compliance with the UTPs that have been carried out by a "suitable body". § 3 contains detailed conditions for bodies recognised as suitable taken from provisions that apply in the EU, particularly as regards their organisation, workforce, working methods, abilities, independence and discretion.

+- 6. § 5 requires that the Secretary General be notified of the bodies responsible for assessments, certifications and approvals and that he must publish this information in a list which must be kept up to date.
+The European Union legislation in Directive (EU) 2016/797 gives the European Union Agency for Railways (ERA) the competences, under certain conditions, to issue authorisations for placing on the market of vehicles, particularly if the area of use of the vehicle covers the networks of more than one State.
+This makes ERA, de facto, the competent authority for OTIF Contracting States that are also members of the European Union.
+Assuming all parties agree, it is possible that ERA might also be designated as the competent authority of States which are not members of the European Union.
+In such case, it should be the State concerned that notifies the Secretary General accordingly. - 7. § 6 requires that the Contracting States monitor continually the bodies referred to in § 2.
 If it is ascertained that they are not meeting the requirements in accordance with § 3, their competence must be withdrawn and the Secretary General must be informed accordingly. - 8. § 7 deals with the course of action in cases where a Contracting State has come to the view that an authority or body for which another Contracting State is responsible is not meeting the requirements in accordance with § 3.
 Such cases must be submitted to the CTE, which has to take certain measures.

-Article 6 Recognition of technical admission
+Article 6 Recognition of procedural documentation